Jbsmartaleck/alx-system_engineering-devops/0x01-shell_permissions/README.md

  Command 12 creates a direcctory with a specific permission in the working directory Command 13 changes group owner for a file
  Command 14 changes owner and group owner for all files and directories in working directory.
- Command 15 changes group owner of a specific file
+ Command 15 changes group owner of a specific file Command 16 changes owner of a file if owned by specific user